Wet markets in Hong Kong

-In Hong Kong, wet markets are traditional markets that sell fresh meat, produce, and other perishable goods.
-There are wet markets in most neighbourhoods of Hong Kong and they often cater to older residents, low-income residents, and domestic workers.
+In Hong Kong, public markets, called 街市 ("street market") in Cantonese and referred to in English as wet markets, are traditional markets that sell fresh meat, produce, and other perishable goods.
+Most neighbourhoods of Hong Kong have one, and they often cater to older residents, low-income residents, and domestic workers.
 They are regulated by the Food and Environmental Hygiene Department (FEHD).